SEAT Alhambra (2010 - )

 On sale in UK from October 2015.
 It offers improved specification as well as a range of diesel engines that all meet EU6 by virtue of SCR needing AdBlue.
 Manifold in head technology makes them up to 15...

-Bigger, better and more eco-friendly than before, the second generation SEAT Alhambra was a long time coming.
+Bigger, better and more economical than before, the second generation SEAT Alhambra was a long time coming.
 The original version was launched way back in 1996 and was certainly feeling very dated by the end of its life, so this replacement couldn't have come soon enough.
-As before the Alhambra is the sister car to the Volkswagen Sharan, but there's no longer a Ford version as the Galaxy from 2006 is a completely separate design.

 There are plenty of useful features too, including sliding side doors, which open electrically on top models along with the tailgate, Isofix child seat mounting points with top tether anchors on all five rear seats and the option of integrated child seats in the middle row.
 It's also well equipped as standard with all models getting features such as front and rear parking sensors, alloy wheels, climate control, Bluetooth and an electric parking brake.